AmmarAMinhas/Zenpond/README.md

 1. User uploads a JPG selfie or headshot via an HTML file input.
 2. The frontend sends the image to the Flask backend using a `fetch` request.
 3. Flask processes the image with AI:
-   - GroundingDino detects the detects the person’s bounding box
+   - GroundingDino detects the person’s bounding box
    - Manual prompt guides Grounding SAM to segment and mask the head/face
    - Stable Diffusion transforms the masked area into a capybara.
 5. The resulting image is returned in base64 and rendered in the browser.